mihai-max/aricomic/README.md

 This project is licensed under the **GNU Lesser General Public License (LGPL) Version 2.1**.

 You are free to use, modify, and distribute this project under the terms of the LGPL 2.1.
 See the `LICENSE` file for the full license text or visit the official [GNU website](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) for more details.

----

-Let me know if you'd like to expand this or need a `LICENSE` file template!